compneurobilbao/CTLesion2MNI152/README.md

 ## How to install `CTLesion2MNI152`

-For running the code is recommended to use [docker](https://www.docker.com/) and it is not necessary to install the anything else.
+For running the code it is recommended to use [docker](https://www.docker.com/) and it is not necessary to install anything else.

 But it is possible to install the package if [fsl](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) is already installed in your computer.
 For doing this, run in your terminal `git clone https://github.com/compneurobilbao/CTLesion2MNI152.git` Then `cd` into the `CTLesion2MNI152` folder, and `pip install .`